Ove Ramel: Biography

-During the Scanian War 1675-79, he went back into Danish service in 1677.
+During the Scanian War 1675-79, he went back into Danish service in 1676, as soon as the war reached Scania.
+Ramel served first as a commissary at Kristianstad and then became district governor (amtmand) of the county of Helsingborg - a post that he kept until the end of the war.
+He worked hard to rebuild the city and to introduce sanitary measures that would decrease the diseases that had come with the war.
 His Scanian estates were confiscated and presented to Field Marshall Conrad Marderfelt.
 Negotiations for the return of his estates and his appointment to landshøvding of Blekinge and Ramel and four other Danish noblemen were in 1678 executed in effigie in the central square 'Stortorget' in Malmö.
 The doll that represented Ramel was impaled and exhibited by the city gates so as to warn others from fighting the Swedes.
+The other three dolls portrayed Knud, Tage and Holger Thott and were 'only' decapitated, but these gentlemen were not known to have taken up arms against the Swedes.
+Knud Thott, however, was district governor of the county (amt) of Landskrona and worked hard to oppose them so the Swedes must have had evidence that Ramel had taken arms against them, else his image would not have been impaled.